(Disclosure: Some of the links below may be affiliate links)

 Since the network is public, a hacker can be connected as well on it.
 And it can even create a fake hotspot that you will connect to instead of connecting to the real hotspot.
-If you then connect to your bank account, the hacker will have all the necessary information to do whatever he wants.
+If you connect to your bank account, the hacker will have all the necessary information to do whatever he wants.
 Many people highly underestimate the risks of public WiFi.

 Ideally, you should never connect to a public WiFi network.
 Mobile data networks are much more secure than Public WiFi.
-If you have unlimited data on your phone plan, you should simply never connect to a public WiFi.
+If you have unlimited data on your phone plan, you should never connect to public WiFi.

 If you need to connect to a public WiFi, there are a few rules that you should follow:

-- Never shop online on a public WiFi.
+- Never shop online on public WiFi.

 - Only use secured public WiFi.
 It will not entirely protect you but will eliminate some threats.

 - Use a VPN service if you have one.

 - Disable File Sharing services from your phone.

 These tips will not entirely protect you.
 But at least, they will help prevent hackers from getting access to sensitive data.
 And your online personal finances contain a lot of sensitive data.